Monday, July 30, 2018

 I spot a Miss Palmer in the cast of The Bohemians at the Opera Comique in 1872, but ‘Annie Palmer’ in toto, turns up at the Charing Cross in W H C Nation's The Irish Belle/Last of the Legends (1873) before, like Miss Clifford, continuing on to the Royalty, then to the provinces with Dolly, a second round at the Royalty.
 She may have, in between, also appeared at the Lyceum with Soldene and Dolaro in Emily’s season of La Grande-Duchesse and La Fille de Madame Angot, and she was certainly in the cast of Madame L’Archiduc with Soldene and Charley Campbell when Charles Morton produced that piece at the Opera Comique in 1876.
 She played in the opener The Hornet’s Nest, was Giacometta in the opéra-bouffe, and since the afterpiece was Trial by Jury, with Fred Sullivan, Campbell, Connell and Penley in the cast, I imagine she donned her bridesmaid’s dress once again.
 She certainly donned it at the Crystal Palace, and made up part of the Carte company for The Duke’s Daughter, before joining the fine company put out by Richard South, playing La Fille de Madame Angot, La Belle Hélène, Pom etc on the road.
 And that seems to have been it.
 Off went Annie to wherever chorus girls go when they stop being chorus girls.

 I’ll finish this wee survey with a glance at the small number of replacement bridemaids whom I have managed to suss out.
 Just five of them.
 Of Miss Amherst I know absolutely nothing except that she had had a little part in Le Roi Carotte at the Alhambra (1874) and toured with Fred Sullivan (1875).
-The name was probably a nom de théâtre, as there was a Miss Amherst or two floating atound in highish society.
+The name was probably a nom de théâtre, as there was a Miss Amherst or even two floating atound in highish society.

 However, the other four all have points of interest.
 Two had showbiz connections.
 Josephine Russell was a sister of ‘the prima donna of the music halls’, Charlotte Russell, and thus a connection of the famous Henry Russell.
 She had a modest stage career before retiring as Mrs Leo Engel, and died at 90 Great Russell St 6 July 1888.
 Josephine [Maude] Corri (1858-1937) was one of the myriad young Corri girls – all descended, one way or another from the great Domenico Corri.
 This Josephine, too, daughter of Pat of the Grecian, had a modest career and retired to marriage (Mrs Sam Sykes Turton Bright) in 1878.
 Her sister [Mary] Kathleen (1857-1936), on the other hand, had a splendid career in light opera, and played leading roles including the Plaintiff in Trial by Jury.
 The Corri girls were briefly sisters-in-law to the Kate Villiers mentioned above.